 Suggested Tapas to Try

-When it comes to tapas, the options are endless.
+As for tapas, well, they only thing that is limited is the imagination.
 Here are some must-try tapas dishes during your crawl:

-- Tortilla Española – Classic Spanish omelet with egg and potatoes.
+- Tortilla Española – or Spanish scrambled eggs and potatoes.

 Conclusion